Boundedness of the base varieties of certain fibrations: Proof of Theorem and its corollaries

 By the definition of $\Ss(d,\ep, v,\Ii)$, $(X, B) \to Z$ satisfies $(1), (2), (3)$ in Definition \ref{def: (d,r,ep)-Fano type fibration} with exactly the same $d$ and $\ep$.
 Now, we show (4) and (5).

-By the argument for the boundedness of $Z$ (see proof of Theorem \ref{thm: main result} Step 5), there are finitely many projective morphisms $\Xx^i \to \Tt$ and divisors $\Bb^{i'}$ on $\Xx^i$ whose coefficients varied in $[\delta, (1-\ep)]$ (but $\Supp \Bb^{i'}$ is fixed) satisfying the following properties:
+By the argument for the boundedness of $Z$ (see proof of Theorem \ref{thm: main result} Step 5), there are finitely many projective morphisms $\Xx^i \to \Tt$ and divisors $\Bb^{i'}$ on $\Xx^i$ whose coefficients vary in $[\delta, (1-\ep)]$ (but $\Supp \Bb^{i'}$ is fixed) satisfying the following properties:

 (1) there are finitely many birational maps $\varphi^i_{j}: \Xx^i \dasharrow \Yy^i_j/\Tt$ such that if $\varphi: (\Xx^i, \Bb^{i'}) \dasharrow (\Yy', \Bb'_{\Yy'})/\Tt$ is a log terminal model of $(\Xx^i, \Bb^{i'})/\Tt$, then there is a $j$ satisfying $\varphi^i_j=\varphi$ (this can be obtained by the same argument as Theorem \ref{thm: main result} Step 5 using \cite[Corollary 1.1.5 (1)]{BCHM10} instead of \cite[Corollary 1.1.5 (2)]{BCHM10}).